 - 6 ounces french fried onions

-Melt the butter in a large skillet over medium-high heat.
+- Melt the butter in a large skillet over medium-high heat.
 Add the onion and garlic, sauteing for 4 to 5 minutes until the onions start to soften.
-Add the mushrooms, salt and pepper and cook another 1 to 2 minutes.
+Add the mushrooms (if using), salt and pepper and cook another 1 to 2 minutes.